KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/Magic Items/Heaven and Hell.md

 ###### Abilities
 Heaven and Hell is a +3 weapon
 - The +3 Greatsword deals 2d6 Slashing + 2d6 Fire Damage
-	- Minor property here
 	- **Unstoppable Lethality**: Heaven and Hell ignores resistances, crits on a 19-20 and acts as a Vorpal Sword and a Sword of Sharpness
 	- **Master Runesword**: Can have a number of inscribed runes on it equal to your intelligence modifier, doesn't count against the number of runes you can have inscribed at a time.
 You can attune multiple runes to this weapon.
+Moreover, whenever you make a weapon attack on your turn, you can invoke a rune in place of the attack
 	- **Nephalem's Wrath**: Whenever you take the attack action, you may replace one of your attacks with a destructive and restorative wave of holy hellfire.
 This attack ignores immunities and resistances.
 Each hostile creature within a 30 foot cone must make a Wisdom save.
 On a fail each hostile creature takes 4d8 Radiant and 4d8 Fire damage and are frightened or half as much damage and aren't frightened on a success.
 Each ally within the cone regains 4d8 hit points.
 Once you use this ability you cannot use it again until you finish a long rest or you expend health
 	- **Siphoning Power**: As a bonus action on your turn, you can sacrifice your ability to heal for greater combat prowess.
 You can use this a number of times equal to your intelligence modifier and regain all uses on a long rest.
 For one minute or if you end this effect early as a bonus action you gain the following benefits:
 		- You speed increases by 10 feet